-Tamara creates contemporary performance works for theatres and public spaces.
+Tamara Saulwick creates contemporary performance works for theatres and public spaces.
 Building on over twenty years experience, Tamara's individual practice has coalesced in recent years into a singular and compelling voice.
 Utilising digital, mobile and analogue technologies, with a particular emphasis placed on the role of sound in live performance, her works reflect on how we connect, confront and negotiate with one another.
-Tamara's work has toured nationally and internationally, been adapted for radio, received funding from local, state, national government bodies and philanthropic organisations and is produced by Freya Waterson.Tamara’s diverse training and experience ranging from indoor theatre and outdoor performance, to dance, film and video informs her current hybrid practice.
-Tamara is a current recipient of an Australia Council Theatre Fellowship.
+Tamara's work has toured nationally and internationally, been adapted for radio, received funding from local, state, national government bodies, and philanthropic organisations.

+In 2016 Tamara was commissioned by The SUBSTATION to create Newport Archives, an audio walk inspired by the site, history and people connected to the Substation and its surrounds.
 In 2013 Tamara presented PUBLIC an audio performance work for the Big West Festival.
 'Public explores the porous borders between public and private behaviour, and is the most sophisticated, not to mention enjoyable, work I've seen in this vein since Back to Back's Small Metal Objects.'
 (Cameron Woodhead, The Age).

 Tamara has a PhD in Performance Studies from Victoria University (2016), a Masters degree in Animateuring/cross-modal performance from the Victorian College of the Arts (2001), a B.Ed in Drama, Dance & Design from Victoria College, Rusden (1986-1989) and is a graduate of The John Bolton Theatre School (1991).
 Tamara’s doctoral research was concerned with dramaturgies of sound in live performance.
 Tamara has presented papers at numerous academic conferences and is a contributor to a collection of essays in ‘Testimony, Witness, Authority: The politics and poetics of experience.'